Teodor92/Project-Company-Life/specification/index.md

 ## Proposed Architecture

-This following section describes a proposed architecture they may or may not be used by the development team.
+This following section describes a proposed architecture that may or may not be used by the development team.

 ![Architecture](assets/example-architecture.png)